This is the first part of a LeafGuard series entitled “Preventing Water Damage with Gutters”. Check back periodically for the parts that will follow.

 Foundation Could be in Trouble

 You might not think that soil around your house is vulnerable to too much water.
 Since when is water bad for soil?
-For house foundations and the surrounding soil, however, a healthy amount of water flow can quickly become excessive, and it’s up to the gutter system to control that balance.
+For house foundations and the surrounding soil, a healthy amount of water flow can quickly become excessive, and it’s up to the gutter system to control that balance.
 When the areas around your foundation become saturated, the soil is likely to expand, eventually putting pressure on the foundation of your house and pushing it inward.
-Too much water can also erode soil away, therefore changing the composition of the areas around your foundation and disrupting the sturdiness that it has established within the ground.
+Too much water can also erode soil away, changing the composition of the areas around your foundation and disrupting the sturdiness it has established within the ground.
 This could lead to shifts in the foundation.
-In both cases, it’s caused by water, and in both cases, it will be detrimental to your home.
+In both cases, it’s caused by water and it will be detrimental to your home.

 Bob Tedeschi of the New York Times points out that “A Roof Over Your Head Isn’t Enough”, and that water build-up around your house “can do tens of thousands of dollars’ worth of damage”.
 As he exemplifies, the average homeowner might have a less-than-informed, if not altogether frustrating, relationship with his or her gutter system.
 Ignorance towards all the uses of gutters can prove costly.